-BBC Future Media had been tasked with transforming the BBC’s static content management and publishing framework to a fully dynamic semantic architecture.
-By using ontologies and an enterprise-ready knowledge base with the power of inference, the BBC wanted to minimize expensive editorial management of content assets (e.g. text, video, pictures and data).
-They wanted navigation of the website to be led by concepts that are important to the consumer (e.g. teams, countries, players, etc.).
-Without additional costs, they expected to see an increase of content re-use, re-purposing and aggregation.
+BBC Future Media had been tasked with finding a sector-specific solution for transforming the BBC’s static content management and publishing framework to a fully dynamic semantic architecture.
+By using ontologies and an enterprise-ready knowledge base with the power of inference, the BBC wanted to minimize expensive editorial management of content assets.

-With 32 teams, 8 groups and 776 individual players, managing the Web site for the 2010 FIFA World Cup was a daunting task.
-There were simply too many pages and too few journalists to create and manage the site’s content.
-The BBC needed a way to quickly and accurately generate large volumes of timely content about the matches, groups, teams and players without relying on the costly manual intervention of editorial.
+With 32 teams, 8 groups and 776 individual players, managing the website for the 2010 FIFA World Cup was a daunting task.
+There were simply too many pages and too few journalists to create and keep up with the site’s coverage of the event.
+The BBC needed a way to quickly and accurately generate large volumes of timely content about the matches, groups, teams and players without relying on the costly manual intervention of editorial staff.

-BBC’s 2010 World Cup website was the first project running on its Dynamic Semantic Publishing architecture and was deemed a success by both BBC and visitors.
+The 2010 World Cup website was the first project running on the BBC’s Dynamic Semantic Publishing architecture and it was regarded very successful by both the BBC and website visitors.

-Some statistics about BBC’s World Cup web site:
+Here are some statistics about BBC’s World Cup website:

 With the DSP Framework, the BBC achieved the desired efficiencies in content creation and curation.
-As a result they announced that the framework would be expanded initially to the rest BBC Sports section, including their coverage of the 2012 Olympics.
+Consequently, they announced that the framework would be expanded to the rest of the BBC Sports section, including their coverage of the 2012 Olympics.